 Definition of Alopecia

 Alopecia: Baldness.
 There are many types of alopecia, each with a different cause.
 Alopecia may be localized to the front and top of the head as in common male pattern baldness.
 It may be patchy as in a condition called alopecia areata.
-Or it can involve the entire head as in alopecia capitis totalis.
+A variant of alopecia involves the entire head and is called alopecia capitis totalis.
 The word "alopecia" comes from the Greek "alopex" for "fox."
 Foxes are less furry when afflicted with a skin disease (the "mange") which causes them to lose their hair.
-When a fancier word for "baldness" was sought, the mangy fox supplied it -- "alopecia" or, if you wish, "fox-mange" -- not a very positive image to associate with baldness!
+When a fancier word for "baldness" was sought, the mangy fox supplied it -- "alopecia" or, if you wish, "fox-mange" -- not a very positive image to associate with baldness.

 Back to MedTerms online medical dictionary A-Z List